DesignGraveyard/V009_Master_LTspice_12_Tips_for_Better_Simulations/README.md

 # Description

-LTspice is capable of so much more than you realize.
+LTSpice is capable of so much more than you realize.
 In this tutorial, I share 12 essential tips to unlock its full potential:
-we will import custom components, unlock a massive library of thousands of free components,
-master hidden differential probing tools, and kick-start simulations that refuse to run!
+We will import custom components, unlock a massive library of thousands of free components, master hidden differential probing tools, and kick-start simulations that refuse to run!

 ### Watch the YouTube video, it will guide you through the process step by step: